 For "Research Group" please enter "Experimental Particle Physics".
 You do not need to submit a detailed research proposal, or to name a specific supervisor, however if you have a strong wish to participate in a particular project, or to work with a particular supervisor please indicate this on the application form.
 If the studentship you are applying for has a defined experiment and/or research project, please indicate so on the form.
 Selected candidates will be invited for interview and an opportunity to meet the group and view our facilities.

 Deadline for applications: 31 January 2021.
-The deadline for CSC applicants is also 31 January 2020.
+The deadline for CSC applicants is earlier: 12 January 2020.
 We normally interview selected students shortly after the deadline, and make offers before the end of March.

 Dates of interviews: Feb 2020 TBD